blue bulletin from bcidaho

 • Check your risk for further fractures if you have broken a bone

-• See if your bone density is improving
+• See if your bone density is getting better

 • Make sure an osteoporosis medication is working